fhuider/SOP_BIONIC/README.md

 12 007_1 005 006 1 -9
 12 007_2 005 006 1 -9
 ```
 Here is an example of what the .ped / .fam file should look like.
 The six columns represent Family ID, Personal ID, Father ID, Mother ID, Sex, and Phenotype.
 For sample QC purposes the phenotype can be left missing.
-Notice the “_1/\_2” suffix after individual 514312341234.
+Notice the “_1/\_2” suffix for individual 514312341234.
 ```
 123456 514312356789 514319849832 514365747373 2 -9
 123457 514312349872 514312345678 514312345679 2 -9